adnzaki/ss-paging/docs/configuration.md

 You can run something before the request sent by defining your function in this option.

 ### `afterRequest`: function
-You can also run something after the request success by defining your function in this option.
+You can also execute a function after a successful request by defining it in this option.